 - “Do you want to change into play clothes first?”

 - “Do you want time to rest or run outside and play?”

 - “Considering all of the activities that typically take place after school, when is the best time for you to do homework?”

-- Experiment to figure out your plan for homework.
-Since the homework experience for younger children is new, you want to take a week and try out different times to see what works best with your child’s energy.
+- Experiment to figure out a plan for homework.
+Since the homework experience for younger children is new, you’ll want to take a week and try out different times to see what works best with your child’s energy.
 Your child, for example, may say that they want to get homework done right after school only to find that they’re mentally worn and need a break.
 So, ask key questions and assign a first trial week.
 If one way doesn’t work, try out an after-dinner time and ask again: “Does this time work better?”
-We all have different energy cycles and times when we feel better able to focus, so work on discovering that rhythm with your child, and you’ll go a long way toward setting them up for success!
+Everyone has different energy cycles and times when they feel better able to focus, so work on discovering that rhythm with your child and you’ll go a long way toward setting them up for success!

 - Once you agree upon a time that makes sense for all, your attempts to keep that time sacred and consistent for homework will be important to ensure it becomes a habit and routine.
 If you are consistent, it can serve as a predictable, non-negotiable process.
 Your child knows what to expect and when to expect it.

-- Take note of the time when your child has said it’s the best time to do homework.
+- Take note of the time when your child has said is the best time to do homework.
 Set a timer to go off at that time.
-Instead of you calling, “Time for homework!” which may incite a battle, an inanimate, dispassionate object is alerting them.
+Instead of you calling out, “Time for homework!” which may incite a battle, an inanimate, dispassionate object is alerting them.
 You can use a kitchen timer outside or inside.

 - a well-lit location (or get a task lamp to light up a preferred spot);

 - close proximity to your family’s living space or kitchen (wherever you’ll typically be so that you are never far to offer support); and